qaiswardag/php-rest-api-with-token-authentication-for-tasks-management/README.md

 # PHP REST API
-### PHP REST API with token authentication for To Do List Application and image upload against a task
+### PHP REST API with token authentication and image upload for To-Do List application

 No frameworks.